mikevonwang/rhaetia/README.md

 const route_tree = [
   ['settings', Settings],
   ['post/new', NewPost],

-  ['post/:post_id', Post], // This route_branch has a url parameter as its second route_path piece.
-Its partner above it has an identical first route_path piece, but a literal as its second route_path piece.
-This route must therefore appear after its partner, otherwise a url like 'example.com/post/new' would match this route instead of its partner.
+  // This route_branch has a url parameter as its second route_path piece.
+  // Its partner above it has an identical first route_path piece, but a literal as its second
+  // route_path piece.
+  // This route must therefore appear after its partner, otherwise a url like 'example.com/post/new'
+  // would match this route instead of its partner.
+  ['post/:post_id', Post],

-  [':username', Profile], // This route_branch has a url parameter as its first route_path piece, and is therefore the most general.
-It must be at the bottom, otherwise a url like 'example.com/settings' would match this route instead of the first one.
+  // This route_branch has a url parameter as its first route_path piece, and is therefore the most
+  // general.
+  // It must be at the bottom, otherwise a url like 'example.com/settings' would match this
+  // route instead of the first one.
+  [':username', Profile],
 ];
 ```